 Immigration SA particularly would like to recognise those current and former students that have contributed to and remained in South Australia (and no other jurisdiction) for many years, showing their ongoing commitment to the state.

-From 28 February 2019, Immigration SA will offer state nomination for the Provisional 489 visa to any applicant who:
+Immigration SA will offer state nomination for the Provisional 489 visa to any applicant who:

 - Is a current or former international student residing in South Australia; AND

 - Has resided continually in South Australia for the last 7 years (at time of state nomination application) and continues to reside in South Australia; AND

 - Is currently:

 - working in South Australia in any occupation (does not have to be at a skilled level) for at least the last 3 months (minimum of 40 hours per fortnight); OR